gorlok/aoj-server/README.md

 # Argentum Online Client

-It's planned to build a proper client using libGDX (OpenGL).
+It's planned to be build a proper client using libGDX (OpenGL).

 By the time being, you can use any AO Client compatible.
-Currently tested with [GS-Zone AO v.12.3-Final](https://www.gs-zone.org/temas/cliente-servidor-v0-12-3-completos-y-funcionales.31776/).
+Currently tested with [this one](https://github.com/gorlok/aoj-client), based on GS-Zone AO v.12.3-Final.

 ## History